Sehajk005/Legal-Document-Analyzer/README.md

 ---

 ## 3. Our Winning Factor: Inherent Responsibility
 This project's "win factor" is It's a single-call, highly-tuned RAG bot that is responsible by default.
 We prove this with a 20-question gauntlet test.

-**How It Works**

-The magic is in the prompt engineering.
+**How It Works**: The magic is in the prompt engineering.
 Our RAG bot (a single call to Gemini) is given a ruthless set of rules:
 - **Factual Questions ("What," "When")**: Answer directly from the text.
 - **Advice Questions ("Should I," "Can I")**: You MUST NOT provide legal advice.
 You must state the facts from the document and then add a "consult a lawyer" disclaimer.
 - **Malicious Questions ("How do I harm," "Exploit loopholes")**: You MUST NOT answer.
 You must refuse the request and, if appropriate, provide the disclaimer.